 Even if you did manage to exercise every week, eat healthy every day, and get eight solid hours of sleep every night, you’d still get stressed out sometimes.
 Life is stressful, even when you’re doing everything (well, almost everything) right.
-That’s why it’s so important to work with a doctor to find the right treatment plan for you, so you can control your migraines even when it seems like you can’t control anything else in your life.
+That’s why it’s so important to work with a doctor to find the right treatment plan for you, so you can control your condition even when it seems like you can’t control anything else in your life.

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
 If you have any questions or concerns, please talk to your doctor.

 Photo by Kyle Broad on Unsplash